-Tipis were the original homes of the Indigenous People of Saskatchewan.
+Tipis were the original homes of the Indigenous peoples of Saskatchewan.
 Join Theresa, our First Nations Program Specialist, as she tours the tipis in the First Nations Gallery.
 Learn how this versatile, portable structure was made by the women for their families.
 Tipis remain an important part of life for the Indigenous People of the Plains, with families putting up their canvas tipis for summer use in their backyards or at pow wows.
+(Length: 5:37)

 Building a Tipi – Video Series